Anaktuvuk Pass, Alaska: Climate

 Anaktuvuk Pass has a typical subarctic climate (Köppen climate classification: Dfc) bordering on a tundra climate (Köppen climate classification: ET), with the average temperature in January -13.4 F while the warmest month, July, averages 50.3 F. Temperatures have ranged from -47 to 91 F. Anaktuvuk Pass receives about 11 in of rain yearly, with snowfall averaging about 63 in.
 The area is known for its intense winds and 50-below winters and the generic, framed houses built there in the 1970s.
 The houses are inefficient for such a climate, according to a Fairbanks Daily News Miner story.
 On June 28, 1971, the temperature fell to a record summer low of -11 F, though the data for that year is extremely sparse.
 The climate record as a whole is irregular, with data compiled only between 1953 and 1973, with most observations in the 1950s.

 Demographics

 Anaktuvuk Pass first appeared on the 1950 U.S. Census as an unincorporated village.
 It formally incorporated (before statehood) in 1957.

-As of the 2010 United States Census, there were 324 people living in the city.
-The racial makeup of the city was 81.2% Native American, 7.1% White, 0.3% Black, 0.3% Pacific Islander and 9.0% from two or more races.
-2.2% were Hispanic or Latino of any race.